Diseases & Conditions

 Although people sometimes turn to chiropractic manipulation for neck and back pain, manipulation should never be used for spinal cord compression.

 There are several procedures that can be performed to help relieve pressure on the spinal cord.
-The procedure your doctor recommends will depend on many factors, including what symptoms you are experiencing and the levels of the spinal cord that are involved.
+The procedure your doctor recommends will depend on many factors, including which symptoms you are experiencing and the levels of the spinal cord that are involved.

 Learn more about surgery for CSM: Cervical Spondylotic Myelopathy: Surgical Treatment Options.